On behalf of The Law Office of Gustavo E. Frances, P.A.

 Over 67,000 people were arrested on some sort of domestic violence charges in Florida in 2010.
 Conferences like this one, help prosecutors become more familiar with domestic violence laws and how to use the evidence in the case more effectively.
 This can mean an increase in the number of defendants who are found guilty and sentenced to prison.

-In cases of domestic violence, evidence is often in the form of “he said, she said” since instances of domestic violence are rarely seen by witnesses outside the home.
+In cases of domestic violence, the evidence is often in the form of “he said, she said” since instances of domestic violence are rarely seen by witnesses outside the home.
 With the police on the side of the victim and armed with information on how to best gather evidence, it can often be hard for the defendants to feel like they are getting fair proceedings.

 However, if defendants begin to prepare their defense from the moment they are arrested, the outcome can be positive.
 With the right help, there are ways to combat police and prosecutors so that the defendants’ side of the story is heard.